-I do not fall in – and I soon forget that I was ever scared.
-Water always breaks a fall after all and Tony’s tip to stick to the green rocks and avoid the black algae-covered ones keeps me upright.
-My confidence increased, we turn to tackle our next challenge – the 'Via Ferrata', Italian for “iron road”, and in fact a set of steel cables attached to the rock to enable climbers to access places that would be impossible otherwise.
-It was the UK’s second Via Ferrata (the first is at Honister slate mine in the Lake District), but this year they have added an extension that really tests the mettle of those brave enough to try it.
+I do not fall in – and soon forget I was ever scared.
+Water always breaks a fall after all, and our instructor's tip to stick to the green rocks and avoid the black algae-covered ones keeps me upright.
+My confidence on the up, we turn to tackle our next challenge – the 'Via Ferrata', Italian for 'iron road' – a set of steel cables attached to the rock enabling climbers to access places that would otherwise be impossible.
+It's the UK’s second Via Ferrata (the first is at Honister slate mine in the Lake District), but this year they've added an extension that really tests the mettle of those brave enough to try it.

-This is also the only way to walk above the gorge itself and the new section zigzags across the water three times on a series of steel cables up to nine metres high.
-Although I am exhausted from the climb up to this point, I find this somewhat easier, my boots gripping better to the cable than they did to the rock and my head for heights finally finding its equilibrium as I gingerly make my way across holding on to the cable at head height.
+This is also the only way to walk above the gorge itself, and the section zigzags across the water three times on a series of steel cables up to nine metres high.
+Although I'm exhausted, I find this part somewhat easier: my boots grip better to the cable than they did the rock, and my head for heights finally finds its equilibrium as I gingerly make my way across, holding on to the cable at head height.

-After two traverses of the gorge Tony makes his way past me and begins pulling on a yellow rope across the water above head height.
-This he tells me is a Tyrolean traverse and it will see us safely across the gorge for the final time.
-I am clipped in by my carabiners and sitting back on the ropes let the pulley system take me out across the gorge.
-When my momentum slows I reach out for the blue rope strung across from one rocky wall to the other and use this to pull myself along until I am able to stand up on the muddy bank that runs alongside the gorge.
+After two traverses of the gorge, our instructor makes his way past me and begins pulling on a yellow rope across the water above head height.
+This he tells me is a Tyrolean traverse. and it will see us safely across the gorge for the final time.
+I'm clipped in by my carabiners, and sitting back on the ropes, let the pulley system take me out across the gorge.
+When my momentum slows, I reach out for the blue rope strung across from one rocky wall to the other and use it to pull myself along until I can stand up on the muddy bank that runs alongside the gorge.
 Finally, all fear is forgotten and I can sit back and enjoy the ride – and the beautiful Yorkshire scenery.